The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 category A ― the basic state pension and state second pension (S2P, formerly SERPS), based on the individual’s national insurance contribution (NIC) record

-category B ― the basic state pension and S2P, based on the taxpayer’s spouse or civil partner’s NIC record (can be claimed if the spouse / civil partner’s record is better than his own)
+category B ― the basic state pension and S2P, based on the taxpayer’s spouse or civil partner’s NIC record (can be claimed if the spouse / civil partner’s record is better than their own)

 category D ― the supplement payable to those pensioners over 80 years old irrespective of contribution record (currently £0.25 per week)